-Canberra Institute of Technology CIT
+- Canberra Institute of

 Recognition of prior learning

 As courses for Arboriculture is fairly new in the grand scheme of things, there are plenty of tree surgeons who have been operating for 20 + years without any formal training.
 As these are now veterans of the industry, there is no need to go through the training at an official institution like TAFE.
-You can actually get recognised for your acquired skills by passing some fundamental testing by private institutions such as Arboriculture Australia Recognition of Prior Learning certificates.
+You can actually get recognized for your acquired skills by bypassing some fundamental testing by private institutions such as Arboriculture Australia Recognition of Prior Learning certificates.